UAlberta-CMPUT401/Ideas-for-YEG/docs/index.md

 Acceptance Tests

-* Site admin navigates to an idea admin's settings page
+* Site admin navigates to an site admin's settings page
-* Site admin can add new users to be location admins
+* Site admin can add new users to be location admins if there are registered users in the system
-* Location admin can now edit the content of their location page but not the site
+* Location admins can now edit the content of their location page but not the site
+* If there are no other users, Site admin will be shown with an empty menu stating that there is no one to select from and can try again when there are more registered users
 ```

 <a name="must-have"></a>